Sidebar

 For many students, attending college marks the first time away from their home or religious community.
 This can be a unique time of asking questions, seeking new answers to old questions, and developing a faith community apart from your family.
 No matter your faith tradition, you can find a faith-based recognized student organization (RSO) on campus to help you grow in or explore your beliefs.
 You can find a comprehensive list of RSOs in Engage.
 These other places of worship are near campus and/or are representative of the diverse faith communities in Louisville.

-Prayer/Meditation Spaces on Campus
+Spaces on Campus for Prayer/Meditation

 Religious Life Association